theninthsky/client-side-rendering/README.md

 ### Generating Static Data

-I like the idea of SSG: we create a cacheable html file and inject static data into it.
+I like the idea of SSG: we create a cacheable HTML file and inject static data into it.
 <br>
 This can be useful for data that is not highly dynamic, such as content from CMS.